 Price-fixing refers to an agreement between market participants to collectively raise, lower or stabilise prices to control supply and demand.
 Price-fixing is prohibited under the Competition Act and is presumed to cause AAEC.
 Similar to bid-rigging, the allegation of an agreement to fix prices among competitors cannot be sustained in the absence of any evidence of collusion among them.

-In a recent decision involving fabric companies, the CCI observed that price parallelism between the fabric companies in their bid quotations did not in itself indicate collusion.
+In a decision involving fabric companies, the CCI observed that price parallelism between the fabric companies in their bid quotations did not in itself indicate collusion.
 Accordingly, in the absence of any evidence indicating meeting of minds or an agreement, the CCI closed the complaint.
 Likewise, in a price-fixing allegation against five domestic airlines, the CCI noted that in the absence of any element of information exchange among the airlines, mere parallel conduct could not be sufficient to establish collusion.
-The CCI has recently dismissed several similar complaints due to lack of evidence submitted by the complainants.
+The CCI has dismissed several similar complaints due to lack of evidence submitted by the complainants.
+Notably, the CCI examined allegations of collusion by way of algorithms deployed by various airlines.
+The CCI dismissed allegations of cartelisation, noting that various airlines used different software for pricing tickets, algorithms differed since the inputs provided varied across airlines and the final call was taken by the airlines’ respective analysts.
 This is consistent with the CCI’s past decisions where it noted that while price parallelism by itself is insufficient to establish collusion, unexplained price parallelism and plus factors (as identified above) together are helpful in establishing collusive and concerted arrangements.